 Tableau public is a free application that allows anyone to connect to a spreadsheet or file and create interactive visualizations for the web.
 A powerful tool for anyone to learn Tableau for free.
-One of the shortcomings of this tool is;
+Some of the shortcomings of this tool are;

 You can only connect to limited data sets (usually excel, text and shapefiles)

 You can only save your workbooks to the Tableau public server – meaning no privacy of your data/dashboards.